s644/sltv/README.md

-# Most features were intergretad into the main website.
+# Most features were integrated into the main website.

 # Boost for Skylinetv.live